 Medical malpractice is a kind of legal claim that usually stems from a doctor, hospital, or other medical professional causing a serious or fatal injury to a patient as the result of an avoidable error.
 However, dissatisfaction with a medical outcome is not grounds for a medical malpractice action.

 The two major keys to a medical malpractice case are that there was some kind of avoidable error and a victim suffered catastrophic loss or permanent damage.
-Doctors have an obligation to maintain an expected of care, and a patient has a cause of action when the doctor deviates from the standard of care.
+Doctors have an obligation to maintain a standard of care, and a patient has a cause of action when the doctor deviates from that standard.

 An avoidable error simply means a mistake by some medical staff member that could have been prevented.
 Some of the most common kinds of avoidable errors include, but are not limited to:

 - Delayed diagnosis

 - Anesthesia errors